Big Valley Jamboree: 2009 stage collapse

 On August 1, 2009, a large storm with winds from 60 to 100 kph caused the collapse of the main stage, killing one person and injuring at least fifteen others, four critically.
 Producers of the Jamboree estimated that seventy-five people were treated for injuries.
 The storm hit while Billy Currington was on stage.
 Currington and his bass guitarist were injured.
 Actor and musician Kevin Costner was scheduled to play later and became trapped under the stage when it collapsed.
 Organizers had just postponed the concert and were in the process of clearing spectators from the concert area, when a storm front hit, causing the collapse.
 Environment Canada had issued a severe thunderstorm warning for the Camrose area earlier; however, the organizers were not advised until just before the storm hit and thus did not alert concertgoers.
 The final day of the festival was cancelled.

+In 2011, the Government of Alberta announced that 33 charges had been laid against three companies under the province's Occupational Health and Safety Act in connection with the collapse.
+A public fatality inquiry later concluded that the stage came down during high winds and recommended improved standards for the design, inspection, and use of temporary stages.

+Economic impact and recognition

+A 2011 economic impact study commissioned by Alberta Tourism, Parks and Recreation estimated that operational expenditures to organize and support the festival in Camrose totalled approximately C$5.9 million, including wages and salaries.
+The report described the festival as Camrose's largest and most prominent annual gathering of country music artists and attendees.

+The Big Valley Jamboree has received the Canadian Country Music Association award for Country Music Event of the Year multiple times, including in 2001, 2004, 2006, 2009, and 2010.